Battle of Tampere: Siege of Tampere

-encircle the Red forces in the Tavastia Front and then invade Tampere.
+encircle the Red forces on the Tavastia Front and then invade Tampere.
 Heavy fighting occurred in Jämsä, Orivesi, Ruovesi, and Vilppula.
 The fiercest were the Battle of Länkipohja in Jämsä on 16 March and the Battle of Orivesi two days later.
 The Red front collapsed and the troops withdrew towards Tampere where the Reds now had about 15,000 fighters.
 Instead of capitulating, the Red staff decided to defend the city as long as possible.
 The Whites reached Tampere on 23 March and besieged the city with 17,000 men in the largest military operation of the war.
 Related battles were fought in the areas of Ylöjärvi, Pirkkala, Messukylä, Aitolahti, Lempäälä, Vesilahti, and Tottijärvi, as well as further west on the Satakunta Front in Karkku and Hämeenkyrö.

 On 23 March, the Whites approached Tampere from the northeast and clashed with the Red defence in Vehmainen, 10 kilometres east of the city.
 During the next two days, the Whites also attacked the suburb of Messukylä in the southeast (taking over for a moment the Takahuhti village belonging to it) and the village of Lempäälä, 15 kilometres south of Tampere, but were repelled.
 White artillery started firing on the town, and the Reds were forced to evacuate the eastern working-class district of Tammela.
 The Whites captured the village of Kangasala, 15 kilometres east of Tampere, but using an armoured train, 300 Reds managed to fight their way through advancing White troops and flee to Messukylä.
 On the evening of 24 March, the Reds finally lost Lempäälä.
 The Whites were now able to cut the Riihimäki–Tampere railway, the main Red supply line.

 The Whites completed the siege on 26 March by taking the Siuro railway station on the Pori railway, 20 kilometres west of Tampere in the Siuro village.
 On the same day, the Reds left their defence posts in Messukylä, forming a new line next to the Kaleva district.
 The Whites also managed to capture Ylöjärvi, located 10 kilometres northwest of Tampere.
 After taking Ylöjärvi, the Whites instantly continued the attack on the western side of town in Epilä and south in Hatanpää, but suffered heavy losses and were pushed back.
 The Reds, in turn, launched a 3,500-man counterattack in Lempäälä, under the command of Eino Rahja.
 The Red Guards of Turku and Yläne attempted a simultaneous breakthrough along the southbound Helsinki railway.
 Up to 30 fighters were killed and the armoured train had to pull back.
 On 27 March, the fighting still continued in Messukylä–Kaleva area, Epilä and Lempäälä.